-Our officers and directors are engaged in other activities and could have conflicts of interest with us.
+Our officer and directors are engaged in other activities and could have conflicts of interest with us.
 Mr. Neely, our president, chief financial officer, secretary and one of our directors, and Robert Summers, one of our directors, engage in other activities unrelated to our operations.
-Our officers and directors may have conflicts of interest in allocating time, services, and functions between the other business ventures in which those persons may be or become involved.
-Our officers and directors may not have sufficient staff, consultants, employees, agents, contractors, and managers to adequately conduct our business.
+Our officer and directors may have conflicts of interest in allocating time, services, and functions between the other business ventures in which those persons may be or become involved.
+Our officer and directors may not have sufficient staff, consultants, employees, agents, contractors, and managers to adequately conduct our business.

-As a service-oriented company, we depend on the efforts and abilities of our senior management to manage our operations and perform our

-EDGARization services.
-None of our officers and directors has entered into employment agreements with us.
-We currently do not maintain any life insurance for any of our officers or directors.
-Our ability to provide services will depend on the continued services of Ryan Neely, our President, Secretary and director.
-The loss of various members of our management team could harm our business and our prospects.
-For example, any loss of services provided by Ryan Neely would be particularly detrimental to us because, among other things, the loss would slow our growth, sever the relationships and contacts we maintain through Mr. Neely within the EDGARizing industry and deprive us of his experience.
+As a service-oriented company, we depend on the efforts and abilities of Ryan Neely to manage our operations and perform our EDGARization services.
+Our sole officer has not entered into an employment agreement with us.
+We currently do not maintain any life insurance for our sole officer or any of our directors.
+Our ability to provide services will depend on the continued services of Ryan Neely, our sole officer and one of our directors.
+Any loss of services provided by Ryan Neely would be particularly detrimental to us because, among other things, the loss would slow our growth, sever the relationships and contacts we maintain through Mr. Neely within the EDGARizing industry and deprive us of his experience.